veeresht/MLNanoDegree/project4/report.md

 $$\epsilon = 0.15 \rightarrow 90$$
 $$\epsilon = 0.20 \rightarrow 83$$

 Therefore $\epsilon$ value around 0.1 seems to be the best as chosen earlier and this will be used for our final agent.
 Using these chosen values of $\alpha$, $\gamma$ and $\epsilon$ parameters, we observe the performance of the agent in terms of actual steps v/s alloted steps as shown in Fig. 2.
 This is to evaluate if our agent has learned the optimal policy.
-We observe that the agent is able to reach its destination much earlier than the alloted deadline consistently which indicates that agent has learnt a close to optimal policy.
+We observe that the agent is able to reach its destination much earlier than the alloted deadline consistently.
+We also count the number of times our agent receives a negative reward for its action.
+In one such experiment with 100 trials, our agent receives negative rewards for only 4 steps.
+A negative reward is received when the agent breaks the traffic signals.
+Therefore these observations show that our agent has learnt a close to optimal policy.

 ![Plot of number of successful trials out of 100 trials of the learning agent versus the learning rate parameter and the discount parameter. $\epsilon = 0.1$.](alpha_gamma_plot.pdf "Parameter Optimization")